lowrycito/handbook/pages/study-manual-general-handbook-35.md

 travel to the building is challenging, members might clean as part of weekly events when they are already at the building.

-See “Maintaining Meetinghouses” (Meetinghouse Facilities Guide) for more information.
+For more information, see “Maintaining Meetinghouses” (Meetinghouse Facilities Guide).

 35.4.2